Ohio CHL-holders acting in self-defense

 To repeat, the above examples are just the ones we are aware of.

-Nine years and counting under the new law, more than 325,000 licenses have been issued, and the list will continue to grow.
+Ten years and counting under the new law, nearly half a million licenses have been issued, and the list will continue to grow.

 The following is clear: The proponent predictions are accurate.
 The law is working to protect law-abiding citizens, but the poison-pill provisions continue to needlessly expose the law-abiding, and only the law-abiding, to criminal prosecutions.